-- Did you feel like there was adequate work/life balance?
-How have you figured out how to juggle the two?
+- Did you feel like you had an adequate work-life balance in med school?
+How did you juggle the two?

-Make sure you keep the possibility of contact open— casually ask whether you can reach out to them if you think of other questions, so you can always reconnect after the interview ends.
+Make sure you keep the possibility of future contact open.
+Casually ask whether you can reach out to them if you think of other questions.
+This way, you can always reconnect after the interview ends.